 My research focuses primarily on moral psychology and the ethics of technology.

-My work is supported by a Joseph-Armand Bombardier SSHRC Doctoral Scholarship.
-Additionally, I am a Doctoral Fellow affiliated with the Centre de recherche en éthique (CRÉ), the Groupe de recherche interuniversitaire sur la Normativité (GRIN), and the Groupe de recherche Interuniversitaire en philosophie politique (GRIPP).
+My PhD was supported by a Joseph-Armand Bombardier SSHRC Doctoral Scholarship.
+I was also a fellow at the Centre de recherche en éthique (CRÉ), the Groupe de recherche interuniversitaire sur la Normativité (GRIN), and the Groupe de recherche interuniversitaire en philosophie politique (GRIPP).

-Prior to my academic career in philosophy, I represented Canada internationally as a competitive judo athlete and earned a law degree.
+Before turning to academic philosophy, I represented Canada internationally as a competitive judo athlete and earned a law degree.

 Here are the courses I taught at the university level.
 Earlier in my career, I also taught multiple introductory philosophy courses at the Cegep level, Quebec's two-year pre-university program.